Yersinia: Plague, Food Poisoning, and a Potential Cancer Treatment

 Harmful and Potentially Helpful Bacteria

 Bacteria in the genus Yersinia have a terrible reputation.
 Yersinia pestis causes plague and was responsible for the frightening episode in history known as the Black Death.
 Yersinia enterocolitica causes a type of food poisoning known as yersiniosis and produces a wide variety of unpleasant symptoms.
 Yersinia ruckeri causes redmouth disease in fish.
-The infection produces subcutaneous bleeding in the mouth and other body parts and has a high fatality rate.
+The infection produces subcutaneous bleeding in the mouth and other body parts of the animals and has a high fatality rate.
 Y. ruckeri may have a very important benefit for humans, however.
 It produces a toxin that might be able to fight cancer.

 Yersinia is named after Alexandre Yersin, a physician and bacteriologist who discovered Pasteurella pestis in 1894.
 The bacterium was renamed Yersinia pestis (or Y. pestis as it's sometimes abbreviated) in his honour.